 There are thousands of art books available to help you learn how to draw nearly any subject.
 Put "how to draw" in the bookshop search widget below to browse thousands of books!

 If you are just doodling, a simple pen and paper will do.
-However, if you want to take drawing seriously, you should invest in a good art journal, a high-quality set of sketching pencils, and a good drawing pad or sketchbook.
+However, if you want to take drawing seriously, you should invest in a good art journal, a high-quality set of sketching pencils or art markers, and a good drawing pad or sketchbook.

 If you want to take your art digital, you should get a drawing tablet like the Huion tablet we used!